 There is also a considerable sense of humour to the film, particularly when it comes to some of the interpolations of the tropes of the vampire genre – Van Helsing is played against type by Peter Fonda seemingly still in Easy Rider (1969)-mode as an eccentric figure, wearing mirror shades and riding into action on a bicycle; and when Nadja cites her family lineage, she counts names such as Romanian dictator Ceaucescu among the Dracula line.

 Nadja was the debut of Michael Almereyda.
 Many of Michael Almereyda’s films conduct startling revisions of old themes.
 Almereyda next made the striking modern mummy film The Eternal/Trance (1998), then went onto the modernised Hamlet (2000) and the baffling and arty sf film Happy Here and Now (2002) about the search for a woman who has vanished on the internet.
-For the next decade, Almereyda’s work has consisted of a handful of documentaries, before returning to fiction with another modernised Shakespeare adaptation Cymbeline (2014), the acclaimed Experimenter: The Story of Stanley Milgrim (2015), his best film to date, and the sf film Marjorie Prime (2017) set in a future where people recreate holograms of their departed loved ones.
+For the next decade, Almereyda’s work has consisted of a handful of documentaries, before returning to fiction with another modernised Shakespeare adaptation Cymbeline (2014), the acclaimed Experimenter: The Story of Stanley Milgrim (2015), his best film to date, the sf film Marjorie Prime (2017) set in a future where people recreate holograms of their departed loved ones, and the biopic Tesla (2020).
 Almereyda also wrote the appealingly offbeat science-fiction film Cherry 2000 (1987).

 (Nominee for Best Cinematography at this site’s Best of 1994 Awards).